-- Teachers are proactive instead of reactive. - Teachers promote and recognize positive behavior. - Teachers review the daily rules throughout the day allowing time for direct instruction and practice. - Rules are posted with pictures and words. - There are between 3 5 rules that are developed with child assistance. - Teachers are aware of developmentally appropriate behaviors.
+- Teachers are proactive instead of reactive. - Teachers promote and recognize positive behavior. - Teachers review the daily rules throughout the day allowing time for direct instruction and practice. - Rules are posted with pictures and words. - Teachers are aware of developmentally appropriate, as well as age-expected behavior skills. - Teachers and staff assist children in understanding and practicing rules in various settings. - Emphasize and practice functional use of rules.

-- ✓ How do children know what the rules mean? - ✓ How often do you review the rules and classroom expectations? - ✓ How do you take into account what is developmentally appropriate for typically developing children and children with special needs when addressing behavioral issues?
+- ✓ How do children know what the rules mean? - ✓ How often do you review the rules and classroom expectations? - How do you take into account what is developmentally appropriate for typically developing children and children with special needs when addressing behavioral issues?

-- → Display visuals and reminders for routines, schedules, and rules throughout the classroom. - → Review rules and expectations regularly and provide individual reminders as needed. - → Develop consistent responses for positive feedback and redirection. - → Provide opportunities for learning and practicing calming techniques.
+- → Display visuals and reminders for routines, schedules, and rules throughout the classroom. - → Review rules and expectations regularly and provide individual reminders as needed. - → Develop consistent responses for positive descriptive feedback and redirection. - → Provide opportunities for learning and practicing calming techniques.